-After implementing the whole pipeline, we checked down the line the validity of this assumption and found that, in the simulation framework described in the next section (which includes noise and delays in both control and state estimation) the ratio is equal on average to 0.005 with a standard deviation of 0.005 with a sample size of 10,000 corresponding to five minutes of locomotion.
+After implementing the complete pipeline described so far, we checked the validity of this assumption down the line.
+We found that, in the simulation framework described in the next section (which includes noise and delays in both control and state estimation) the ratio is equal on average to 0.005 with a standard deviation of 0.005 for 10,000 sampling times corresponding to five minutes of locomotion.
 That is, the cross-product term is roughly two orders of magnitude smaller than the linear one, which a posteriori legitimates our assumption.